thirtybees/thirtybees/docs/readme_en.txt

 You can also discuss, help and contribute with thirty bees community on our forums: https://forum.thirtybees.com/

-Thanks for downloading and using PrestaShop e-commerce Open-source solution!
+Thanks for downloading and using thirty bees e-commerce Open-source solution!